 For small advertisers, the media challenge comes down to evaluating the most effective route for growth through the optimal combination of channels.
 By prioritising immediate profit over growth, it’s likely that there’ll be a good return on investment, but it will be difficult to increase sales beyond a certain threshold.

 Businesses are ready to consider TV at the point they hit diminishing returns on the channels that offer the most efficient and obvious route to growth.
 These channels will differ depending on the type of business.
 For financial services, they’ll likely be search, affiliate marketing or direct mail.
 For retail, print (niche magazines), social media and search tend to take priority and for FMCG it will likely be that TV is the optimal starting point.

 Once increased ad spend stops converting into sales, the point of diminishing returns has been hit.
 This is when advertisers need to consider moving money into channels that provide more capacity for growth.

 This is not to say that spend should be cut entirely in the original channels, just that spend should be capped to the optimal weekly levels and budget made available for investment in the next most efficient channel for the category.

-The chart below shows the average diminishing returns curves for all media channels within D2D’s database of small advertisers.
+The chart above is a financial services example which shows the average diminishing returns curves for all media channels within D2D’s database of small advertisers.
 TV clearly has the highest capacity for growth, whilst offering an efficient return at low levels of weekly spend.

 This is because TV has huge scale and is a highly effective means of quickly getting your ad message in front of your target audience.

-Using this data, the optimal split of media based on these diminishing returns curves is illustrated below.
+Using this data across all categories, the optimal split of media based on these diminishing returns curves is illustrated below.

 At low budgets of circa £100k, TV should take around a 50% share.
 As the business grows and ad spend grows, the share that TV takes should increase as TV has the highest capacity to drive growth before diminishing returns kick in.